Monday, July 29, 2024

 Tarot Insights on the Attempted Assassination of President Trump

 After the attempted assassination of President Trump on Saturday 13 July 2024, I decided to pull two tarot cards to gain insight into the situation.
-As I am no longer competent to read tarot for myself, practicing on public figures may help me redevelop my skills.
+As my reading skills have become rusty, I hope that practicing on public figures may help me redevelop those skills.
 For my first question, I asked how Mr. Trump was feeling after the experience.
 The card I drew was The Hanged Man.
 This card, with its figure suspended upside down and the figure's reddish-blonde hair hanging loose, immediately caught my attention.
 The Hanged Man typically signifies gaining a new perspective and can also symbolize a sacrifice for a greater good.
 The halo around the figure's head is meant to emphasize enlightenment and a shift in perception, but I couldn't help thinking of it as "Orange Man's" halo.

-In this context, The Hanged Man suggests that President Trump may have experienced a profound change in how he views his role and responsibilities.
+In this context, The Hanged Man suggests that the attempted assassination may have caused President Trump to experience a profound change in how he views his role and responsibilities.
 The ordeal could be prompting him to reconsider the motivations for his actions and decisions from a new vantage point, possibly coming to see his position as requiring a sacrifice or struggle primarily for the benefit of the nation.

-This card also suggests the experience of being suspended in time and powerless to act.
-After the shooter fired his weapon, there were a a few seconds in which everything might have changed for Mr. Trump, his audience, and perhaps the whole nation.
-There was also a period of suspence for the audience who waited to see if Mr. Trump was still alive.
-From now on, the Hanged Man will suggest to me a pivotal moment, in which time seems to stand still and the future hangs in the balance.
+This card also suggests the experience of being suspended in time and powerless to affect external events.
+After the shooter fired his weapon, there were a few seconds in which everything might have changed for Mr. Trump, his audience, and perhaps the whole nation.
+There was also a period of suspense for the audience who waited to see if Mr. Trump was still alive.
+From now on, the Hanged Man will suggest to me a pivotal moment, in which the future hangs in the balance.

 The second question I posed was how Mr. Trump experienced that terrifying moment.
 The card drawn was the Seven of Wands, which depicts a figure standing strong and resolute against adversity.
 In the Morgan-Greer deck, the figure appears determined and unbowed, reflecting fearlessness and resilience.
 I recalled that in the traditional Rider-Waite-Smith deck, Pamela Colman Smith portrayed the figure with mismatched shoes, a small but significant detail.
 The Erenberg Tarot highlights this peculiarity, which adds an amusing coincidence to my reading.
-When the Secret Service agents threw themselves over President Trump, they knocked off his shoes, and after the agents helped him up, we heard Mr. Trump ask for his shoes.
+When the Secret Service agents threw themselves over President Trump, they knocked off his shoes, and after they helped him up, we heard Mr. Trump say, "Let me get my shoes."
 The Seven of Wands, therefore, not only indicates a person standing firm in the face of danger but also aligns with the actual events in a strikingly literal way.
 This card suggests that in that chaotic moment, President Trump was resilient, focused, prepared to assert his leadership, and concerned for his mission and his supporters.

 These two cards, The Hanged Man and the Seven of Wands, offer intriguing insights into President Trump's experience and state of mind during and after the attempted assassination.
-The Hanged Man points to a shift in perspective, while the Seven of Wands highlights his strength and determination in the face of immediate danger.
+The Hanged Man points to a shift in perspective as a result of the event, while the Seven of Wands highlights his strength and determination in the face of immediate danger.
 Through these cards, we can glimpse the complex interplay of resilience and reflection in his response to that brief but momentous event.

 Wednesday, July 3, 2024